 What are the benefits of student federal loans?

 Student federal loans offer a number of benefits over any other form of financial assistance to students.
-Firstly, student federal loans offer the lowest interest rates and have the most flexible borrower terms of any loans available to college students.
+Student federal loans offer the lowest interest rates and have the most flexible borrower terms of any loans available to college students.
 They allow students to defer their loan payments until after graduation, which makes repayment less stressful.
 Additionally, student federal loans provide students with a grace period after graduation to find a job and then begin loan repayment.
-Student federal loans are disbursed according to the applicant’s financial need, though certain student federal loans, such as unsubsidized Stafford loans, can be taken out without demonstrated financial need.
+Student federal loans are disbursed according to the applicant’s financial need, though certain student federal loans, such as Unsubsidized Direct loans, can be taken out without demonstrated financial need.
 Student federal loans do not require students to have a good credit history or a co-signer.

 When do I have to pay federal student loans back?